 - g.
 Clear.
-A clear is an attempt by a team to move the ball from its defensive half of the field to its attack area. - A.R.
+A clear is an attempt by a team to move the ball from its defensive half of the field to its attack area.
+Exception: A team which moves the ball past the restraining line and calls a live ball timeout has satisfied the clear. - A.R.
 29. Al gains possession of the ball with time remaining to gain the attack area.
 The ball becomes loose, then there is a push by B1 and a playon is called.
 Al regains possession.
 RULING: Play on.
 A new 30-second count starts. - A.R.
 30. Team B is man-down as the period ends.
 A1 passes to A2.
 While the ball is in flight, the horn sounds to end the period.
 A2 then catches the ball.
-RULING: An official blows the whistle as the horn sounds to end the period.
+RULING: An official blows the whistle as the horn sounds to end the

+- period.
 Start the next period with a faceoff because the ball was in the air when the period ended and is therefore a loose ball. - h.
 Shot.
 A ball thrown or kicked at the goal with the intent of scoring, as judged by an official.
 A shot or deflected shot remains a shot until the ball comes to rest on the field of play, a player gains possession of the ball, the ball goes out of bounds or a player causes the ball to go out of bounds.